 First, wash your hands and your working area thoroughly.
 Remember cleanliness at every step including cooking, cooling, and dyeing of eggs.

 It is important to refrigerate hard-boiled eggs if you won’t be coloring them right after cooking and cooling.
 Color only eggs with no cracks.
 If any eggs crack during dyeing or while on display, discard them along with any eggs that have been out of refrigeration for more than two hours.
-If you want to keep your decorated eggs on display for a big longer, try emptying them out and decorating blown out eggs.

 Hard-boiled eggs should be refrigerated within two hours of cooking and used within one week.